ncayllahua/GigisPizzaHOL/gigis-serverless-HOL.md

 ```
 ![](./media/ATP-configure-ords01.PNG)

-Note them as you will use them later in the LAB.
+Note client_id and client_secrect fields, because you will use them later in the LAB.
 They are necessary to configure the ORDS access from the serverless Functions.

 # Serverless Functions Code